amethystaurora-robo/numerical_integration_exercises/README.md

 ## Part 5: Noise

 In this model, two stable states are observed for many of the solar constant values.
 But transitions between these states will never occur without extreme external forcing or the addition of noise.
-Below Gaussian white noise has been simulated to observe transitions between states, shown as time series of temperature for each of the 12 solar constant values given above.
+Below Gaussian white noise has been simulated to observe transitions between states, shown as an ensemble time series of temperature for each of the 12 solar constant values given above run 30 times with different noise values.

 <p>
   <img src="https://github.com/amethystaurora-robo/numerical_integration_exercises/blob/main/images/timeseries_500.png" width="400">